Copyright © Ministry of Health Singapore. All Rights Reserved.

 Playground Safety: Fun Without Tears

 There are more than 300 parks and public gardens in tiny Singapore.
-From cosy neighbourhood parks with playgrounds and running tracks to national parks such as Gardens by the Bay and the Botanical Gardens, there is no lack of green space for some exercise.
+From cosy neighbourhood parks with playgrounds and running tracks to national parks such as Gardens by the Bay and the Botanical Gardens, there is no lack of green space for those of us who want to exercise and get the heart rate up and going.

-Another easy way to keep kids moving is to take them for a walk around the neighbourhood.
-There are new discoveries to be made everywhere, waiting to be unearthed by the sharp eyes and curious minds of your little companions.
+Another easy way to keep kids moving and get plenty of physical activity is to take them for a walk around the neighbourhood.
+There are discoveries to be made everywhere, waiting to be unearthed by the sharp eyes and curious minds of your little companions.
 Or turn it into a game of scavenger hunt to make it more fun.

 On a long weekend, how about making a trip to the Jurong Bird Park, Singapore Zoo or the farms in the Kranji area?
 You can also beat the crowd and visit less well-known venues such as the Live Turtle and Tortoise Museum in the Chinese Garden or the Jurong Frog Farm where kids get to feed frogs.
 Visiting a place of interest is a good walking exercise in disguise.